-Additional commissions may be earned by reps based on a specific set of predetermined sales targets.
-This way, rewards can be given more quickly to reps, and the company avoids demotivating them by making them wait for too long for their reward.
+Additional sales incentives or commissions may be earned by reps based on a specific set of predetermined sales targets.
+This way, sales incentive prizes can be given more quickly to reps.

-Also, commissions should not be capped.
-Incentivize your sales reps to outperform previous achievements for which they have received cash incentives.
+Thus, the company avoids demotivating them by making them wait for too long for their sales incentive prizes.
+Furthermore, commissions should not be capped.
 As a result, they will work harder and deliver better results every time.

-In comparison with cash incentives, non-cash rewards are much more dynamic when compared to their cash counterparts.
-Worldwide, about 80% of companies use non-cash incentives to reward their sales teams.
+In comparison with sales incentives involving cash cash, non-cash sales incentive prizes are much more dynamic.
+About 80% of companies globally use non-cash sales incentives to reward their sales teams.

-Although cash rewards are fixed, non-cash rewards provide a fun and amazing way to bond as a team.
-Thus, the sales team and their overall performance are positively impacted.
-The non-cash rewards are a fantastic way of rewarding the hard work of your sales team and sales representative.
+Although cash sales incentives are fixed, non-cash sales incentive prizes provide a more fun way to bond as a team.
+Thus, your sales team and their overall performance are positively impacted.
+The non-cash sales incentive prizes are a fantastic way of rewarding your hardworking sales team and sales representative.

 When looking for a sales position, a sales rep does not just look at the salary being offered.
 The sales incentives offered are considered greatly.
-Thus, you must ensure you have a powerful incentive program.
+Thus, you must ensure you have a powerful incentive program with great sales incentives.

-Examine the kind of sales incentives program that your competitors offer and offer the one that will attract more sales reps to apply for jobs at your company.
-As a result, you will have an advantage when recruiting sales professionals.
+Examine the kind of sales incentives program that your competitors offer.
+Then, you should offer the one that will attract more sales reps to apply for jobs at your company.
+As a result, you will have an advantage when recruiting sales professionals with better sales incentives.

 Until a sales representative is motivated to do his job, he cannot perform at his best.
-Underperforming is something he will do if he feels that he will not be rewarded for his hard work.
-Thus, you need to create an attractive sales incentive program that motivates him to work harder and do his best.
+Sales reps may underperform if they feel they will not be rewarded for their hard work.
+Thus, you need to create attractive sales incentives programs to motivate them to work harder and do their best.

 Also Read: How to make your sales team life easier?